albelka/meal-tracker/README.md

 # Meal Tracker

-#### Is an exercise in Angular 2.
+#### Meal Tracker is an exercise in Angular 2.
 It allows a user to record their meals.
 1.20.17.

 #### By **Anne Belka**